imdongchen/dissertation-note/04-Study_one/04-Data_Analysis/result.md

 feedback / work in the right direction -->

 By analyzing the interaction, we also found indicators of high awareness.
 For example, we measured the number of entities accessed by collaborators versus by the author only, and the time lapse when the entity was first accessed by collaborator since created.
 While data generated by users is automatically shared, it is up to collaborators to choose to read the shared information or ignore information altogether.
 A high awareness team would keep updated with collaborators' generated information and read information soon after it is shared; whereas a low awareness team might experience a significant delay or even never access it.
 We found that most teams shared a high proportion of entities (mean=77.6%).
 We found that in average, 77.6% of the created entities were accessed by at least one teammate

+Students reported enjoying the use of CAnalytics.
+Specifically, being able to see teammates contributing simultaneously that being aware that teammates were contributing motivated themselves to contribute.

+>  the notifications every time you saw someone annotated something kept you peace at mind that your teammates are also working efficiently on this project.
+(U64)

+>  During class I wasn’t sure if my teammates were doing work for that class or another thing but then seeing their dot switch between applications on the software and updates pop up on my screen I knew they were doing work for 231.
+(U141)

+> The fact that you can see what other teammates are doing and they can see what you are doing creates a sense of accountability in terms of separating the work load.
+(User 51)

 <!-- breakdown -->
 One major critique is the lack of sharing of intermediate analytic insight for close collaboration.
 When individuals are exploring visualizations (e.g. zoom, filter, pan, drag, highlight), an insight pops up with a specific visualization state.
 Students complaint that they could not easily communicate that insight together with the associate views to the team.
 The team could "be looking at the same information but arranged in completely different ways" (P131).
 Unable to share immediate insights in the graphic context seems to make communication out of context.